Alisa (Russian band): Lyrical themes

-Kinchev was baptized in 1992 after a series of concerts in Jerusalem, and since then Christianity has been the main influence on his direction and his lyrics.
+Kinchev was baptized in 1992 after a series of concerts in Jerusalem.
 Although early Alisa lyrics were typical for Russian rock - social protest and rock 'n' roll hype - since the late 1990s their main theme has been ideas of Christianity, as well as Russian patriotism and nationalism.

-Konstantin is in good relations with the priests of the Russian Orthodox Church, especially Andrey Kuraev.
-The band has participated in many religion-supporting festivals, such as Musicians for the Christ Savior Cathedral.

 Kinchev's fairly conservative religious-patriotic shift was viewed unfavourably by some old fans that liked Alisa for their original "rock" message.